aiidaplugins/aiida-wien2k/README.md

 ```

 "[...] all the crystal structures stored in the database are saved in nodes that are of the type StructureData."

+From a dicussion during tutorials: Could they create a plugin that subclasses StructureData?
+That way it could still be used by all calc plugins that use StructureData and they could add all functionalities from ASE that they want. maybe subclassing, maybe creating a separate object